 Postdoctoral research associates and postdoctoral fellows are individuals who have received a doctoral (or terminal) degree and are engaged in a temporary and defined period of mentored advanced training to enhance the professional skills and research independence needed to pursue his or her chosen career path.
-At Illinois, we expect that the degree will have been conferred within five years of the starting date and that the appointment can last a maximum of five years.
+At Illinois, we expect that the degree will have been conferred within ten years of the starting date and that the appointment can last a maximum of five years.

 Postdocs at Illinois are in two categories based on the terms of their appointments.
 Some benefits and campus services differ based on these categories, so it is important to understand what type of appointment you have.